What Is Complex PTSD?

 Complex PTSD is a serious condition, but those who suffer from it can get help.
 Its effects are severe, sometimes disabling, but it does respond to appropriate treatments.
 Treatment of Complex PTSD is continuing to be researched.
 Luckily, it is responsive to many of the treatments that PTSD is responsive to.
 It is possible to heal from Complex PTSD, but it is only possible when done under the treatment of a mental health professional.

-If you suspect you have Complex PTSD or any type of traumatic stress, get in touch with a therapist today-you deserve better help than going through it alone.
+If you suspect you have Complex PTSD or any type of traumatic stress, get in touch with a therapist today-you don't have to go through this alone.
 There are online counselors who are professionally trained to help you heal from Complex PTSD and you deserve to get the help you need.